 Other Ingredients

-Potassium phosphate, magnesium chloride, and potassium chloride are mineral supplements and listed as electrolytes in Adrenaline Shoc.
+Potassium phosphate, magnesium chloride, and potassium chloride are mineral supplements and are listed as electrolytes in Adrenaline Shoc.

 These electrolytes can be obtained from your diet, and they’re often found in vegan-friendly foods and beverages like plain water, green leafy vegetables, bananas, and avocados.